plamzi/Havoc/README.md

 <h2>Client Notes:</h2>

-Although Havoc can be easily adapted to drive any client, it is specifically designed to work out of the box with the web app at http://www.cloudgamer.org/.
+Although Havoc can be easily adapted to drive any client, it was designed to work out of the box with the web app at http://www.mudportal.com/play

-The cloud app allows for deep customizations (and collaborations) via online tools after free site registration.
+The portal & app allow for deep customizations (and collaborations) via online tools after free site registration.

 Customizing the cloud app gives you the advantage of receiving automatic improvements without the need to host and maintain your own client.

-That said, if you'd like to run your own web client, you can start by grabbing the web app source code. which is available here:
+That said, if you'd like to run your own web client, you can get a major head start by grabbing the web app source code, which is available here:
 ```
 git clone https://github.com/plamzi/MUDPortal-Web-App
 ```